Project access tokens

 - On GitLab SaaS: If you have the Premium or Ultimate license tier, only one project access token is available with a trial license.

-- On self-managed instances of GitLab: With any license tier.
-If you have the Free tier, consider disabling project access tokens to lower potential abuse.
+- On GitLab Self-Managed instances: With any license tier.
+If you have the Free tier, consider restricting the creation of project access tokens to lower potential abuse.

 You cannot use project access tokens to create other group, project, or personal access tokens.